QED1224/Toontown-Resources/README.md

 P(at least Toon 1 or Toon 2 hit) = P(Toon 1 and Toon 2 hit) = 0.55
 ```

-In this case, there was a 55% chance (both Safes hit) that damage was done to cog A and a 45% chance (both Safes miss) that no damage was done
+In this case, there is a 55% chance (both Safes hit) that damage was done to cog A and a 45% chance (both Safes miss) that no damage is done

 Now, let's look at the expected damage on cog A *with an attack mismatch*.